HerrErde/SubwaySurfers-Api/Explanations.md

 http://assets.tower.sybo.net/v1.0/{game}/{bundleId}
 ```

-it needs to have the User Agent \
+It can have the User Agent `UnityPlayer/2022.3.24f1 (UnityWebRequest/1.0, libcurl/8.5.0-DEV)`

-`UnityPlayer/2022.3.24f1 (UnityWebRequest/1.0, libcurl/8.5.0-DEV)`
+Inside the `assets/aa/catalog.json` file, under the `m_InternalIds` list, you’ll find all the file entries.
+These are links starting with `sybo://`, such as:

-inside the `assets/aa/catalog.json` file, inside the list `m_InternalIds`, you can see all the files which are the links that are beginning with "sybo://"
+`sybo://9917a9a0-0de9-40fb-bb80-392ee596f705/bundle/1.0.0/characters-remote_assets_pixeljake_default_outfit_config_7a3d5cbdbef0e42b386ceea8f110c324.bundle`

-`9917a9a0-0de9-40fb-bb80-392ee596f705/bundle/1.0.0/characters-remote_assets_pixeljake_default_outfit_config_7a3d5cbdbef0e42b386ceea8f110c324.bundle`
+These entries reference the actual asset bundles used by the game.

 ### GDPR status

-You can delete your account which is required by the gdpr and with this request you can look for the status of your deletion request
+This is the account delete status request, with wich you get the status of the current account delete request.

 ```json
 {